liuyinz/binky.el/README.md

 - `binky-delete` : delete existed position from records
 - `binky-jump` : jump to position of records
 - `binky-view` : view the position of records in other window
-- `binky-binky` : one command to rule all.
-With `C-u` prefix, keep editing untill quit
 - `binky-margin-mode` : toggle to enable or disable margin indicator feature
 - `binky-auto-toggle` : toggle to enable or disable auto-mark feature

+- `binky-binky` : one command to rule all. e.g:
+  - press `j`, if record `j` doesn't exist, call `binky-add`, or call `binky-jump`.
+  - press `J`, call `binky-delete`.
+  - press `ctrl-j`, view the record `j` in ohter window, don't jump.

+  With `C-u` prefix, keep editing untill quit

 ## Customization

-A lot of options are provided.
-See docstrings in defcustoms.
+Lots of options are provided, see customization part in file.

 ## Feature